 Charlie Higgins, his human companion, is a working-class guy with a latent allergy to bears.
 His instant wealth and freedom from work is a source of shame, best forgotten in a drink.
-His drinking costs him his relationship with Jolene, a woman he loves, and eventually puts him on a collision course with his dear friend Jimmy Bear.
+His drinking costs him his relationship with Jolene, a woman he loves, and eventually puts him on a deadly course to rescue Jimmy Bear.

 Why and How I Wrote a Barely Human

 Like every book, mine began with a single sentence, but my first sentence gave rise to the entire manuscript.
 Throughout my work on this project, I was guided by what had come before.
 At crucial points, of course, I had to stop and ask my characters what they would do next.
 But at no point did I have a plan or use an outline.
 Yet I don’t write in a social vacuum.
 Jimmy Bear came to represent the American Other: the immigrant as potential terrorist, the racial other, the homeless person, and the fearsome beast whose name appears on the road sign and the sports franchise but whose habitat has all but disappeared.
 I was inspired by such great purveyors of dark comedy as Cervantes, Gogol, Mikhail Bulgakov, Mark Twain, Flannery O’Connor, and Nathanael West.
 And I had a good time.